Nocturne: Implement a Dark Mode

 Overview

 Nocturne is a contemporary dance streaming platform.
-The challenge: design a complete dark mode system that demonstrates genuine Figma mastery — not just a dark-coloured screen, but a token-driven, variable-powered mode switching system built entirely in code.
+The challenge: design a complete dark mode system that demonstrates Figma's variable and mode capabilities, not just a dark-coloured screen, but a token-driven, variable-powered mode switching system built entirely in Figma.

 Prototypes: